BryceG27/iliad-test/README.md

 ## What now
 At the moment your app should be ready to use and you can verify it looking for the home page (<a href="localhost:8000" _target="blank">localhost:8000</a>) where you will find the version of the installed Laravel.<br>
-From now on you starting to use all the API written in the <strong style="font-size: 16px">The APIs</strong> paragraph, but you could make just another step that could make your testing just a little easier seeding the database:
+From now on you can start using all the APIs written in the <strong style="font-size: 16px">The APIs</strong> paragraph, but you could make just another step that could make your testing just a little easier seeding the database:

 In the shell of your Docker container or your local directory you can:
 <ul>